 - Commit to mentoring an ELP participant for a minimum of one (1) year

 - Preview the mentor application

 Mentors will answer questions and provide guidance to one TAGT Emerging Leaders Program participant on an as-needed basis.
 Mentors are not responsible for directing changes in the participant’s G/T program nor will they offer suggestions contrary to district policies/procedures or state law.
-Mentors will participate in an online meeting with participants in Fall 2018.
-They will also be invited to participate in an online question and answer session in March of 2019.
+Mentors will participate in an online meeting with participants in Fall 2019.
+They will also be invited to participate in an online question and answer session in March of 2020.
 Mentors are encouraged to attend additional online ELP trainings, giftED20, Leadership Conference 2021, and Gifted+Equity Conference 2021 to meet with their mentees.

 - Dispelling Misconceptions + Five Tips for Mentors

 - How Mentor and Mentee can Make the Most of It

 - 9 Characteristics of a Good Mentoring Relationship